Oops, I Ripped My... Butthole? – Your Guide to Anal Fissures

 Pain During or After a Bowel Movement

-The excruciating pain.
-People often describe it as burning or tearing pain with a bowel movement.
-Yea, we won’t sugar coat it.
-That shit hurts.
-Literally.
-And the pain can be quick or it can last indefinitely.
-It usually subsides between poops.
-The pain can be so severe that people try their hardest not to poop, resulting in constipation and even fecal impaction.
+A burning or tearing pain while pooping can be a sign of an anal fissure.
+The pain can be quick or it can linger, usually subsiding between poops.
+Some people experience pain so severe that they try their hardest not to poop, resulting in constipation and even fecal impaction.
 And THAT can lead to passing harder and larger poops.
-It’s like a vicious cycle.
-The pain also can affect urination by causing discomfort when urinating, frequent urination, or the inability to urinate.
-Honestly, it’s an all-around mess.
+It’s a vicious cycle.

 A Crack In the Skin Around the Anus